 The Anoka County Jail has a zero-tolerance standard for incidence of sexual assault and rape and makes prevention of inmate sexual assault and rape a top priority.

-If you have information regarding an Anoka County Jail Inmate who has been sexually assaulted while in custody, please report this directly to our PREA coordinator by clicking on this link to send an email.
-You can also leave a message on our PREA reporting hotline at 763-576-2001.
+If you have information regarding an Anoka County Jail Inmate who has been sexually assaulted while in custody, please report this directly to our PREA coordinator by email or by leaving a message on our PREA reporting hotline at 763-576-2001.

 It is critical that you provide as many details as possible.
 This includes: